 If it's your turn and you click on one of your pieces, it will be selected, and a white box appears around it.
 Then just click where you want to move it, or drag and release on the destination square.

 Castling is done by clicking the king, then the square where he would end up after castling.
 (FRC is an exception, to castle click the rook square after the king.
 Otherwise can be ambiguous.)

-after castling.
-En Passant captures are performed by clicking the pawn and then
+En Passant captures are performed by clicking the pawn and then its destination square.

 Move button: Tells the computer to stop thinking and play the best move its found so far if it's thinking, otherwise it will tell the computer to start playing as the side to move.